HuaHuowhh/WPR/README.md

 - More installed mini-games can start now... but not all... ehhhh! )
 - RE folder deleted (Rev.Eng. phase completed)
 - Last WPR Desktop "dirty bugfixes" transferred (sync-ed) to WPR Android
+- Zuma and Earthworm Jim game running ok at now... but some artifacts still present ;)

 ## Building